 Culvert Installation, Maintenance, and Inspection

-In this course, students will learn about the purpose of well-designed, well-built, and well-maintained culverts.
-The course also highlights the important role culverts play in the drainage system and why proper design, installation, and maintenance are essential for well-performing culverts.
-The course will provide students with a basic understanding of the principles of culvert theory, design, location, planning, scheduling, permitting, and typical installations.
+In this workshop, you’ll learn about the purpose of well-designed, well-built, and well-maintained culverts.
+You’ll review the important role culverts play in the drainage system and why proper design, installation, and maintenance are essential for well-performing culverts.
+The workshop will provide a basic understanding of the principles of culvert theory, design, location, planning, scheduling, permitting, and typical installations.
 It also outlines culvert inventory, inspection, repair, and rehabilitation methods.

 - Theory and design